Updated August 2025

 Signs and Symptoms

-Most people who have syphilis have no symptoms.
-They can pass on the infection to their sexual partner(s) without even knowing it.
-When the bacteria enter the body, the disease goes through a few stages.
+Many people who have syphilis have no symptoms.
+They can pass the infection to their sexual partner(s) without even knowing it.
+The disease goes through a few stages when the bacteria enter the body.

 Primary Stage

-Three to 90 days after you have been exposed, a painless sore called a chancre may appear on the penis, anus, vagina, throat or any other part of the body where the bacteria entered.
+3-90 days after exposure, a painless sore called a chancre may appear on the penis, anus, vagina, throat or any other part of the body where the bacteria entered.
 Many people do not notice the sore because it is painless and goes away on its own without treatment.
-However, without treatment, the infection will continue to the next stage.
+However, without treatment the infection can advance to the next stage.

 Secondary Stage

-Two to12 weeks after the chancre appears, a rash may develop on the palms of the hands, soles of the feet or on any part of the body.
-In some cases, there is patchy hair loss, muscle or joint pain or swollen glands.
-Again these symptoms may disappear without treatment.
+2-12 weeks after infection, a rash may develop on the palms of the hands, soles of the feet or on any part of the body.
+In some cases, there are other symptoms like fever, patchy hair loss, muscle or joint pain or swollen glands.
+Again, these symptoms may disappear without treatment.
 Without treatment the infection will continue to the next stage.

-There are no symptoms.
+There are no symptoms in this stage.
+If a person has the infection for less than a year, they are in the early latent phase.
 Once a person has had the infection for one year or more, they are in the late latent stage.
-They are no longer able to pass the infection on to others, but the infection may begin to damage their own body.
+They are no longer able to pass the infection on to others, but the infection may begin to damage their body.

 Tertiary Stage